TestCentricity/testcentricity_web/README.md

 The RubyDocs for this gem can be found [here](https://www.rubydoc.info/gems/testcentricity_web).

-An example project that demonstrates the implementation of a page object model framework using Cucumber and TestCentricity™ can be found [here](https://github.com/TestCentricity/tc_web_sample).
+An example project that demonstrates the implementation of a page object model framework using Cucumber and TestCentricity™ Web can be found [here](https://github.com/TestCentricity/tc_web_sample).

 ## Installation

-TestCentricity version 4.1 and above requires Ruby 2.7.5 or later.
-To install the TestCentricity gem, add this line to your automation project's Gemfile:
+TestCentricity Web version 4.1 and above requires Ruby 2.7.5 or later.
+To install the TestCentricity Web gem, add this line to your automation project's Gemfile:

     gem 'testcentricity_web'